jeremypaton/potatodo/README.md

 ---

-## Design notes & trade-offs
+## Notes

-- **Speed to feedback > polish.** I prioritized shipping an alpha quickly to evaluate the “3 tasks/day + streak + tamagotchi” thesis.
+- **Speed to feedback > polish.** I prioritized shipping an alpha quickly to evaluate the “3 tasks/day + streak + tamagotchi” concept.
 - **Simple state with a single manager.** `AppManager.swift` currently centralizes app state, prioritizing iteration speed.
-This would be moduralized if scaled.
 - **Placeholder graphics and UI.** This was a MVP funcitonal prototype so animations and UI are very basic.